asdf-community/asdf-direnv/CONTRIBUTING.md

 ## Running tests

-Running `make` will perform all integration tests, check formatting and check for common shell problems in code.
+Running `make` will perform all integration tests, check formatting, and check for common shell problems in code.

 ## Debugging tests

 If you find a test broken by your changes sometimes it's better to run just that particular test with tracing mode enabled.

 ```
 # Run a single test, all things you echo on your test code will be visible on your terminal. tip: `echo $output`